My Crazy Cookie Dough recipe is the absolute perfect blank canvas for all of your favorite cookie flavors!

 No matter what flavor cookie you decide to make it’s really important that you take the time to let the cookie dough rest.
 After the dough has come together and you have folded in your add-ins, pop the cookies in the fridge for a minimum of 30 minutes.
 I do this will ALL of my cookies.
 This allows the flavors of the cookie to marry and develop and also prevents the cookies from spreading.
 THIS is he secret to a crisp outer edge and chewy soft center.

 Let’s start with a classic!
 My advice for making the BEST-EVER Chocolate Chip Cookies recipe is to use dark chocolate that has been cut into chunks.
 Dark chocolate with a cocoa solid percentage of at least 72% is what you want to give you that perfect bittersweet richness.

-My husband’s favorite so I gotta throw this one into the mix.
+These are my husband’s favorite so I gotta throw this one into the mix.
 Use your favorite peanut butter, smooth or chunky, to mix into your Crazy Cookie Dough.
-For extra crunch toss in a few salted, toasted peanuts too.
+For extra crunch toss in a few salted, roasted peanuts too.

 Birthday Cake is 1 of my 5 a day!
 Seriously, I try whenever possible to throw sprinkles into everything!!
 To create a Birthday Cake Cookie add some of your favorite sprinkles and white chocolate chips into your Crazy Cookie Dough and enjoy the results.

 How to make a Chocolate & Hazelnut Cookie

 Do you have a tub of Nutella in your cupboard?
 Then you are halfway there to a Chocolate and Hazelnut Cookie.
 Stir some Nutella into my Crazy Cookie Dough, toss in some toasted hazelnuts for good measure and BOOM!
 You have a Chocolate & Hazelnut Cookie.